kabirverchand/kabirverchand.github.io/_pages/about.md

 ---
 I am a postdoctoral scholar hosted jointly by [Richard Samworth](https://www.statslab.cam.ac.uk/~rjs57/) at the Statistical Laboratory, University of Cambridge and [Ashwin Pananjady](https://sites.gatech.edu/ashwin-pananjady/) at the Schools of Industrial and Systems Engineering and Electrical and Computer Engineering, Georgia Tech, where I am the Gary C. Butler Family Postdoctoral Fellow.
 Previously, I obtained my PhD in Electrical Engineering at Stanford University, where I was advised by [Andrea Montanari](https://web.stanford.edu/~montanar/).

 I am broadly interested in problems at the intersection of optimization, statistics, and computational complexity.
 In particular, I am interested in understanding both statistical and computational aspects of learning from random (as opposed to worst case) data.
-Most of my recent work has focused on providing sharp, algorithm-specific guarantees for various nonconvex optimization problems with random data.

 *Note:* I previously published under the name Kabir Aladin Chandrasekher.